Voronenko/vagrant-wrap/README.md

 5. Register project you want to wrap into .projmodules file.
 Syntax of the file is identical to .gitmodules format.
 Difference it - that wrapped project is not installed as a git submodule, but as fully independent project.
 Note - you have way to work with multiple projects/sites on the same vagrant box, if needed.
 6. Initialize .projmodules  with running init.sh in the project root
 7. I often use local folder to keep set of files I need to overwrite in original solution to make it run on a vagrant (usually pathes, DB credentials, etc)
+8. Feel free to commit your IDE related configs to parent repository (for example, I commit core settings from JetBrains IDea dev environment.
+In this way I have the same settings regardless of PC I work on)